Site icon Panda Security Mediacenter

 Root Certificate FAQ

-We provide answers to a few common root certificate questions below.
+We provide answers to a few common questions about root CA certificates in the context of digital security.

 What Does a Root Certificate Do?